-So, now that we know what a sports drink is and what exactly it does for us, we can take a look at a few things.
+So, now that we know what a sports drink is let’s look at our recommended brands:

 Sports drinks contain electrolytes that help replace those lost during heavy sweating.
 Electrolytes are important because your cells use them to carry electrical impulses, like nerve impulses and muscle contractions.